gwillz/EagleEye/README.md

 4 Utility Tools
 ---------------
-These are additional tools, that although are not project critical but certainly make the whole process easier.
+These are additional tools, that although are not project critical, but certainly make the whole process easier.

 ### 4.1 Wizard
-This a central tool that implements the tools in an easy-to-follow layout.
+This is a Graphical User Interface that implements the core tools in an easy-to-follow layout.
 It is intended to appear like the (dataflow diagram)[2-pipeline-overview] in order to visualise the overall process.

 __Usage__